eager7/go-ecoball/Docker/README.md

 After starting the shard container, execute the share_commitment.py script to start the committee node.

+If the -b option is added, the eballscan container is started

-If the -d option is added, both the ecowallet container and eballscan container are started
+If the -w option is added, the ecowallet container is started
 ```
 cd $GOPATH/src/github.com/ecoball/go-ecoball/Docker
 ./share_committee.py [-d]